3/22/07

 This city is not a romantic place like many in Europe.
 It feels instead culturally cutting edge, hot in the sense of both style and sex.
 It is magically modern in terms of legislation and culture.
 It is, in fact, the global hub of the western young adult universe.
 The rumors of dirty streets littered with trash and drug addicts proved to be completely unfounded as far as we could see.
 The automobile traffic is relatively light allowing even the air to be clean.
 We found Amsterdam to be in no way pretentious, which gives it an undercurrent of relaxed charm.
 The city’s newest promotion is an attractive one.
 It is a logo which says: “I amsterdam” with the “I am” in red and the balance in white.
 After our days here, I would agree, we all are.

-Thanks so much for sharing your trip!
+April 6th, 2007 at 11:51 am Thanks so much for sharing your trip!
 I wish I had the patience to document our trips like you do–what a beautiful photo-journal to look back on!
-Glad to see you’re heading out to our neck of the woods next. :) The land of the big trees is one of my favorite places in the world!
+Glad to see you’re heading out to our neck of the woods next.
+The land of the big trees is one of my favorite places in the world!
 (I’ll let you know what I think when we get back from the Canadian Rockies though).
 Take care & happy trails!